tasos-m/Regression-Fuzzy-Systems/README.md

 # Computational Intelligence - Regression Assignment
-In this assignement, fuzzy TSK models are built to fit nonlineaar, multivariable functions.
+In this assignment, fuzzy TSK models are built to fit nonlineaar, multivariable functions.

 ## Part 1
-The first part of the assignement is about the training process and the evaluation of four models.
+The first part of the assignment is about the training process and the evaluation of four models.
 >Dataset used: [Airfoil Self-Noise Dataset](https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise)

 During the experiment these 4 models were tested: